 Periodically, as a MAPS student, you will participate in our MAPS Alumni Networking Forum.
 At this event, you meet and network with MAPS alumni who have secured jobs in a variety of fields.
 They can speak to you about how they were successful in their job searches and share any opportunities for internships or jobs at their respective organizations.
 These events usually occur every other year in the spring semester.
 We also invite such alumni to some of our courses to discuss their experiences and offer tips for academic and professional success.

-The Center for Asia Pacific Studies and USF Career Services Center offer workshops that focus on these topics: keys to writing effective cover letters and crafting strong resumes; ways to build a strong LinkedIn and online profile; and effective tips for job searches, interviews.
-From Career Services, MAPS students may request training and advice on pursuing a job in an international field, including resume design, mock interviews, and other job training skills.
+Your professional development is facilitated through workshops hosted by the Center for Asia Pacific Studies and USF Career Services Center that focus on these topics: keys to writing effective cover letters and crafting strong resumes; ways to build a strong LinkedIn and online profile; and effective tips for job searches, interviews.
+From Career Services, you may request training and advice on pursuing a job in an international field, including resume design, mock interviews, and other job training skills.

-Internships bridge the classroom and the professional world and enable students to experience in a professional context the cultural, economic, and political issues studied in the Master’s Program.
-An internship often provides direct opportunities for job placement and career enhancement.
+Located in the heart of San Francisco, we are connected to various Asia Pacific-related organizations that can enrich your academics and provide you with internship experience.
+Through internships, you bridge the classroom and the professional world and situate the cultural, economic, and political issues studied in our program into a professional, real-life context.
+An internship often provides you with direct opportunities for job placement and career enhancement.
 Internships may be arranged with an Asia Pacific-related business or with nonprofit and public sector organizations in the San Francisco Bay Area or abroad.

-This fund was created to foster your academic/professional development and research.
-Its primary purpose is to support your presentations at conferences related to Asia Pacific Studies.
-Each year we give a number of awards to deserving students.
-In addition to our MAPS Student Travel Fund, the College of Arts and Sciences Travel Fund offers additional funding.
+Our teaching and research assistantships allow you to gain valuable experience mentoring students, interact with faculty, and develop your knowledge.
+Moreover, our MAPS Student Travel Fund fosters your academic/professional development and research, supporting your presentations at conferences related to Asia Pacific Studies.
+In addition to our MAPS fund, the College of Arts and Sciences Travel Fund offers additional funding.